Harnessing the Sun’s Energy for Alternative Power

 - radio or communication gear

 For each item, note its wattage (W).
 This information is usually found on a label on the device or in the owner’s manual.
+If you can't find either, do a quick search online.

-2. Consider Starting vs. Running Wattage
+2. Consider Starting vs Running Wattage

 Some appliances, like refrigerators or pumps, need extra power for a brief moment when they start up - this is called surge or starting wattage.
 After they’re running, they draw less power, known as running wattage.

-- the surge wattage for starting appliances, and
+- Surge wattage for starting appliances

-- the running wattage for continuous operation
+- Running wattage for continuous operation

 If you exceed these ratings, the generator may shut down or fail to run the appliance properly.